SYMPHONY NOVA SCOTIA

 Symphony Nova Scotia is truly Nova Scotia’s orchestra, and the only fully-professional orchestra in Atlantic Canada.
 With a home base in Halifax and performances across the province, Symphony Nova Scotia reaches more than 50,000 Nova Scotians of all ages each year with some of the most innovative concerts and educational offerings in the country.

 Though Symphony Nova Scotia had its origins with the Halifax Symphony (1897-1908, 1955-1968), the Halifax Sinfoniette (1947-1955), and the Atlantic Symphony Orchestra (1968-1984), the orchestra as we know it began in 1983 with only 13 full-time musicians.
 Its growth in subsequent years was led by the visionary Austrian-born conductor Georg Tintner, who led the orchestra from 1987-1994, and served as Conductor Emeritus until 1999.
-Its current Music Director, Bernhard Gueller, joined the orchestra in 2002, and has led Symphony Nova Scotia through a period of unprecedented growth and audience support.
+Its most recent Music Director, Bernhard Gueller, joined the orchestra in 2002, and led Symphony Nova Scotia through a period of unprecedented growth and audience support.

 Symphony Nova Scotia recently completed an extensive strategic planning process to set our path for the coming years.
 To see the full report, please click here.
-The orchestra also successfully negotiated a new collective bargaining agreement, committing to stability and growth through the 2018/19 concert season.

 The orchestra has repeatedly been praised for its versatility and flexibility, performing everything from baroque to pops to jazz with equal finesse.
-International music veteran Howard Cable calls Symphony Nova Scotia “the most versatile orchestra in Canada,” and Halifax’s Chronicle Herald says, “They can play it all: Beethoven, Shostakovich, Hatzis and Current, as well as Tommy Dorsey, Scott Macmillan, Rose Cousins, Buck 65 and Natalie MacMaster.
+International music veteran Howard Cable called Symphony Nova Scotia “the most versatile orchestra in Canada,” and Halifax’s Chronicle Herald says, “They can play it all: Beethoven, Shostakovich, Hatzis and Current, as well as Tommy Dorsey, Scott Macmillan, Rose Cousins, Buck 65 and Natalie MacMaster.
 We are, in this province, exceedingly fortunate to have them.”

 Symphony Nova Scotia is proud to serve both the City of Halifax and the province of Nova Scotia.
 As one of Canada’s founding provinces, Nova Scotia possesses a rich musical history dating from the 18th century, and a deep appreciation of diverse musical artists and genres.
 Nova Scotia is home to one of the strongest Celtic music traditions in the world, launching international superstars like Natalie MacMaster, the Rankin Family, and Ashley MacIsaac.
 It has also served as a hub for folk music traditions, with homegrown artists like Rita MacNeil, Anne Murray, Stan Rogers, and Hank Snow.